-Reading out loud while getting help from a more proficient reader will build your child's confidence, help your child become a more accurate and faster reader, and help your child understand what is being read.
+Reading out loud while getting help from a more proficient reader will build your child's confidence, help your child become a more accurate and faster reader, and help your child understand what he or she is reading.

 Echo reading is when you read a sentence and then your child reads the same sentence.
 Over time, read longer books and encourage your child to read at the same pace that we talk.
 Echo reading helps build your child's confidence.
 Follow these steps: